C. Conduct Which Violates The Dignity And/Or Safety Of An Individual

 m.
 Denying sufficient time for study or other academic activities; or

-3. Physical Assault: Marist College does not tolerate any form of physical assault by any member of the college community occurring on or off campus.
-Any student found in violation of physical assault may be suspended or dismissed
+6. Physical Harm: Marist College does not tolerate any form of physical harm by any member of the college community occurring on or off campus.
+Any student found in violation of the physical harm policy may be suspended or dismissed

 from the College.
-Physical assault includes, but is not limited to:
+Physical harm includes, but is not limited to:

 a.
 Inflicting bodily harm upon any person.